-&lt;sup>1 This statement of undisputed facts demonstrates the individual Defendants' liability as to Plaintiffs' state and constitutional excessive force claims.
+1 This statement of undisputed facts demonstrates the individual Defendants' liability as to Plaintiffs' state and constitutional excessive force claims.
 At trial, Plaintiffs will introduce additional facts to show that Defendants' conduct was in retaliation against their First-Amendment protected speech; that Lieutenant Lipp is liable for failing to stop these violations; and that each of these violations resulted from the official-capacity Defendants' custom and policy of suppressing protest speech by force in Columbus.

-occurred by surveilling the social media feeds of local activists, including those who planned and shared news of the demonstration.
+Defendant the Columbus Police Department became aware of the Demonstration days before it occurred by surveilling the social media feeds of local activists, including those who planned and shared news of the demonstration.
 ECF 31 at 19; ECF 33 at 19; Ex.
 1. The Police Department created an Incident Action Plan detailing how the police would staff and patrol the event.
-Incident Action Plan, attached as Exhibit 2.
-The Plan provided for the use of force against peaceful demonstrators, including the use of chemical mace or pepper spray.
+Incident Action Plan, attached as Ex.
+2. The Plan provided for the use of force against peaceful demonstrators, including the use of chemical mace or pepper spray.
 Id.
-Also pursuant to the Plan, the police assigned to the event were equipped both with standard-issue and higher-grade mace.
+Also pursuant to the Plan, the police assigned to the event were equipped both with standard issue and higher-grade mace.
 Id; Masters Dep.
 112:2-114:1; see also Deposition of John Thiel ("Thiel Dep.").
 48:8-49:19.